-Author: Morgan Machado is a CPA and CFE and Manager at Imperium Consulting Group.
+By: Morgan Machado is a CPA and CFE and Manager at Imperium Consulting Group.

-Insurance companies have increased their scrutiny of cyber policies, concerned with significant losses that may accompany the increased risk of cyber-attacks.
-The war in Ukraine is just one example of how insurers are looking closely at exclusions like the war to protect their exposure, while cyber threats and vulnerabilities have prompted more analysis by markets providing cyber coverage.
-As a result, policyholders should be proactive in assessing organizational cyber risk and creating an incident response plan to minimize the adverse impacts of cyber events.
+Insurance companies have increased their scrutiny of cyber policies, concerned with significant losses that may accompany the increased risk of cyber attacks.
+The war in Ukraine is just one example of how insurers are looking closely at exclusions like the war exclusion to protect their exposure, while cyber threats and vulnerabilities have prompted more analysis by markets providing cyber coverage.
+As a result, policyholders should be proactive in assessing organizational cyber risk and must be prepared and ready to respond should an incident occur.

 Businesses should evaluate the strength of their internal controls to respond to cyber threats in tandem with their policy coverage.
 Methodologies to assess cyber risk should include analysis regarding both the probability and severity of potential cyber threats and vulnerabilities to better inform decision making by insureds, as well as demonstrate stewardship to carriers.

-Further, as Mr. Takaoka recommends, a comprehensive cyber risk assessment should also provide the policyholders’ management with recommended solutions to remedy areas of weakness, including wherever possible, the cost of such improvements and enhancements.
+Further, as Mr. Takaoka recommends, a comprehensive cyber risk assessment should also provide policyholders’ management with recommended solutions to remedy areas of weakness, including wherever possible, the cost of such improvements and enhancements.
 With the proper risk analysis, policyholders can be better prepared to make capital expenditure decisions regarding upgrades to technology, as well as discuss how such fortifications can lower the cost of cyber insurance or make coverage possible.

 Throughout the response phase, personnel involved should put together a detailed timeline of events, keep a well-documented log of all work performed and document the time spent on each task.
-This step is critical to the claim recovery process and is frequently missed when responding to a cyber-attack.
+This step is critical to the claim recovery process and is frequently missed when responding to a cyber attack.

-After a company responds to, contains and eliminates the breach from company systems, the next step is to bring all compromised systems and devices back up.
+3. Recovery: After a company responds to, contains and eliminates the breach from company systems, the next step is to bring all compromised systems and devices back up.
 When the business returns to normal operations, the IT, risk management and finance department teams should evaluate the scope of the breach.
 In addition, policyholders must understand what geographic locations, systems and revenue streams were impacted and identify any critical data lost or if Personally Identifiable Information (PII) was compromised due to the event.